t-sokade/ETLScenario/README.md

 For other ways to transform data using HDInsight check out this article on using [Jupyter notebook](https://docs.microsoft.com/en-us/azure/hdinsight/spark/apache-spark-load-data-run-query)

 ## Create a table on the Interactive Query cluster to view data on Power BI
+You can complete this step by sshing in to the cluster from the command line or by opening up the Interactive Query editor on the LLAP cluster and pasting the hive script there.

-Now, SSH into the LLAP cluster using the following command and then enter your password.
-If you have not altered the `resourcesparameters.json` file this should be `Thisisapassword1`.
+To SSH into the LLAP cluster follow these steps.
+If you have not altered the `resourcesparameters.json` file the password should be `Thisisapassword1`.

 ```
 ssh sshuser@<clustername>-ssh.azurehdinsight.net